vuejs/awesome-vue/README.md

 - [Best vue.js Courses On YouTube](https://www.nbshare.io/blog/best-vue-js-courses-on-youtube/) - Handpicked list of best Vue.js tutorials on YouTube
 - [Notes on Vue](https://notes-on-vue.ackzell.dev/) - A personal guide to Vue development.
 - [Vue-FAQ](https://vue-faq.org/) - FAQ about frontend in general and Vue.js in particular.
+- [State of Vue Report](https://www.monterail.com/stateofvue?utm_source=Github&utm_medium=awesomevue) - The 5th edition of the most comprehensive Vue publication
+Co-created with Evan You, the Vue & Nuxt Core Teams

 ### Job Portal